Ports and Maritime Engineering

 - wave measurement

-Marina design, undertaken in accordance with the Australian Standard AS3962, covers both the conceptual and detailed design phases for boat mooring at coastal locations and takes into account:
+Coastal engineering design for marines is undertaken in accordance with the Australian Standard AS3962, and covers both the conceptual and detailed design phases for boat mooring at coastal locations and takes into account:

 - depth of water and the need for dredging